 WRED: Weighted random early detection (WRED) is an extension to random early detection (RED) where a single queue has several different sets of queue dropping/marking thresholds.
-WRED typically supports three packet colors6: red, yellow and green, and each color has its own dropping thresholds in a switch queue.
-WRED is widely supported by commodity switching chips [4, 5].
+WRED typically supports three packet colors (which is a metadata attached to the packet in switch processing pipeline): red, yellow and green, and each color has its own dropping thresholds in a switch queue.
+WRED is widely supported by commodity switching chips [22], [23].